NextFaze/dev-fun/com.nextfaze.devfun.compiler/-dev-fun-processor/-init-.md

 `DevFunProcessor()`

-Annotation processor for [DeveloperFunction](../../com.nextfaze.devfun.annotations/-developer-function/index.md) and [DeveloperCategory](../../com.nextfaze.devfun.annotations/-developer-category/index.md).
+Annotation processor for [DeveloperAnnotation](../../com.nextfaze.devfun/-developer-annotation/index.md) annotated annotations.

+*Visible for testing purposes only!
+Use at your own risk.*